Đặng Tuyết Mai: Life

-Đặng Tuyết Mai was born in Hanoi in a noble family from Bắc Ninh Province.
+Đặng Tuyết Mai was born in Hanoi, French Indochina in a noble family from Bắc Ninh province.

 Second Lady of South Vietnam (1967–1971)

 Some sources have referred to Madame Đặng Tuyết Mai as the former First Lady of South Vietnam while others as the former second lady since her ex-husband's highest position in the former South Vietnam was vice president and not president (the prime minister's position was head of government but not head of state).
 She was an Air Vietnam stewardess before she married General Ky, then the Chief of Staff of the Republic of Vietnam Air Force.